Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: Discrete Variable Representation of the rotational-vibrational equation

-$\mathbf{V}^{DVR}_{kk}$ are elements of the discrete variable representation of the PES given by the values of the PES function $V(q)$ at grid points $q_k$.
-Then $\mathbf{T}$ refers to \textit{FBR-to-DVR} transformation matrix.
-In DVR all local operators, including the PES are diagonal.
-When a Gaussian quadrature rule is used in construction of the $\mathbf{T}$ matrix given in eq.~\ref{eq:dvr-definition} we refer to Gaussian-DVR, for which the normalization constant is given by $\tilde{N}_j=\|p_j\|_{L^2(\mu)}^{-1}$, $w_k$ are the Gaussian quadrature weights, $p_j(q_k)$ is the value of the degree-$j$ orthogonal polynomial defining the Gaussian quadrature evaluated at the Gaussian quadrature node $q_k$~\cite{Stoer2002}.
-For solving the rovibrational SE, popular choices for Gaussian quadratures for FBR rely on orthogonal polynomials representing sotluions to the Schrödinger equation for specific model systems, including Hermite polynomials for the harmonic oscillator (bond stretching), Legendre polynomials for spherically symmetric problems (bending and torsional motions), Laguerre polynomials for the hydrogen atom, associated Laguerre polynomials for the Morse oscillator (bond stretching), Lobatto polynomials for problems with fixed boundary conditions~\cite{AbramowitzStegun1964,Light2000} or general potential-optimized DVRs~\cite{Bowman2008}.
+where $\tilde{N}_j = |p_j|^{-1}_{L^2(\mu)}$ is a normalization constant, $w_k$ are the Gaussian quadrature weights, and $p_j(q_k)$ denotes the degree-$j$ orthogonal polynomial defining the quadrature, evaluated at the quadrature node $q_k$ \cite{Stoer2002}.
+For rovibrational Schrödinger equation solvers, commonly used Gaussian quadratures are associated with orthogonal polynomials corresponding to analytically solvable model systems.
+These include Hermite polynomials for harmonic oscillators (bond stretching), Legendre polynomials for spherically symmetric problems (bending and torsional motion), Laguerre and associated Laguerre polynomials for hydrogenic and Morse oscillator potentials, and Lobatto polynomials for problems with fixed boundary conditions \cite{AbramowitzStegun1964,Light2000}.
+More general potential-optimized DVRs have also been developed \cite{Bowman2008}.